JoshSargent/JoshSargent/README.md

 <hr>

 ### Experience :

-<h1> Godolphin </h1>
-<p>Spent time orienting with the IT department of an international organisation, with both information technology and software teams. </p>
+<p> Godolphin - Spent time orienting with the IT department of an international organisation, with both information technology and software teams. </p>

 ### 🛠️ Languages and Tools :